NEW ZEALAND ROBOT OLYMPIAD 2023

 – Select the best lap time among max 3 rounds.

-– Can select one of single (1 robot) and relay (2 robots).
+– Can select one of the singles (1 wheel robot), relay (2 wheel robots), and Sprint (1 robot without wheels).

 – Relay should have two robots using buttons to touch physically.